What are HLPs?

 We believe homework is a valuable and essential part to the learning of all of our students and as such, it is extremely important that homework is set regularly, is completed and that feedback is given.
 We set Home Learning Projects (HLPs) which are project/task based home learning activities that encourage students to work independently and allow them to explore ideas and areas of interest that may not have been explored in depth before.

-All students in Year 7 and 8 are set HLPs from most subjects.
+All students in Year 7, 8 and 9 are set HLPs in the majority of their subjects.

-- Design Technology and Art – reserve the right to set small pieces of homework during the year these will take no than 10 minutes to complete.
-Students can also enter voluntary competitions throughout the year which may set some additional homework.
+- Design Technology and Art – In addition to the HLP they may set small pieces of additional homework during the year, these will take no than 10 minutes to complete.

 - Physical Education – will set a project which is two and half hours in duration.

-- Modern Foreign Languages – will set a two and a half hour project and will set vocabulary homework regularly.
+- Modern Foreign Languages – will set a two and a half hour project and in addition to regular vocabulary homework.

 - To set tasks which engage and challenge students to achieve